 Make reservations for dinner at Local Chop & Grill House; you won’t regret it.
 The dining menu features fresh, hand-selected, seasonal foods prepared by our progressive Chef Brian Bogan.
 A fine seasonal menu is also offered at Joshua Wilton House as well as Clementine Cafe.

 Cozy up at the Fairfield Inn & Suites at night’s end.
 This spacious hotel is conveniently located in town, with easy access to I-81 and Route 33, and just minutes from many of your weekend activities.
 For a cozier and more romantic feel, try out By the Side of the Road Bed & Breakfast.
 Or, for a stay with history and charm, land your bags at the Stonewall Jackson Inn B&B.

 Rise early and head to the Harrisonburg Farmers Market at Turner Pavilion, where you’ll be surrounded with your pick of the fall crop.
 In addition to farm-fresh produce, cheeses, and meats, you can also pick up homemade jams and jellies, pies, sauces, breads, and more from the Valley’s best growers, artisans and producers.
-Make sure to grab enough goods to make a picnic for your next stop.

 If you'd rather end your trip on a more lax level, take a leisurely stroll down Main Street for shopping, museum-visiting, and gallery-hopping amidst the crisp autumn air.
 On your way out of town, make a stop at Showalter’s Orchard & Greenhouse, where you can pick from over 20 varieties of apples to take home with you and grab a few other local gifts at the gift shop.
 While you’re there, sneak into the Old Hill Cider tasting room, where you can taste freshly pressed sweet cider.